 The people of Hong Kong have endured much in 2020, especially since midyear when Beijing imposed its controversial National Security Law that saw the corrosion of human rights in the semi-autonomous territory.

 The National Security Law was passed by China’s Standing Committee of the National People’s Congress on June 30.
 It came into force at 11 p.m.
 Hong Kong time on that date, only an hour before the 23rd anniversary of the city’s transfer to China from British rule.
-The law was implemented after a series of large-scale pro-democracy protests that occurred in the city beginning March 2019.
+The law was implemented after a series of large-scale pro-democracy protests that occurred in the city beginning in March 2019.

 National Security Law undermines Hong Kong’s freedoms